Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 During the first week the temperature at chick level will need to be 95F.
 This will reduce by 5 degrees each week until ambient temperature is reached.

 How do you know if they are warm enough?

-If they are all huddled in a bunch they are too cold; if they are spread to the edges of the brooder they are too hot; if they are dotted all over they are just right.
+If they are all huddled in a bunch, they are too cold; if they are spread to the brooder’s edges, they are too hot; if they are dotted all over, they are just right.
 A thermometer will help you with this too, but base your judgment on the chicks’ behavior.

 Chicken food comes in a wide array of choices that can be confusing, so here’s the scoop.
 It is recommended that you feed your chicks the following: